Death Certificate Translation Dubai — MOJ License #701

 Death certificate translation becomes necessary when a family member passes away in circumstances that cross international boundaries.
 Perhaps the death occurred abroad and the UAE-based estate includes property, bank accounts, or business interests.
 Or the death occurred in the UAE but inheritance proceedings are happening in another country.
 Either way, authorities on both sides need to understand the same document.

 UAE banks, courts, and government entities require Arabic translations of foreign death certificates.
 Without this translation, accounts remain frozen, property transfer stalls, and estate administration cannot proceed.
+If the estate spans multiple countries, our guide to inherited property across two countries covers the documentation required.
 We handle this translation with the care and urgency that families need during an already difficult time.

 Foreign vs UAE-Issued Death Certificates